NASA-PDS/search-api-notebook/README.md

 $ # To start up
 $ jupyter-lab
 ```
-Note that to interact with the pyWWT window, you must open a new tab in the jupyter notebook and select the AAS WorldWide Telescope icon:
+Note that to interact with the pyWWT window, you must open a new tab in the jupyter notebook and select the AAS WorldWide Telescope icon.
+For further instructions and troubleshooting, see the [pyWWT installation page](https://pywwt.readthedocs.io/en/stable/installation.html#install-pywwt-with-pip).

 ## 👥 Contributing